GSA/challenges-and-prizes/_all-challenges/1198-synthetic-health-data-challenge.md

   * **Team TeMa #1:** Empirical Inference of Underlying Condition Probabilities Using Synthea-Generated Synthetic Health Data
   * **Team TeMa #2:** Modification and Use of Synthea to Account for Patient Vaccination Choice
   * **UI Health:** Spatiotemporal Big Data Analysis of Opioid Epidemic in Illinois
+* **UPDATED FAQs (4/20/21): The FAQs have been updated to include questions from the Phase II Informational Webinar.
+Visit the Resources section below.**

 ### Description